Lake George New York

 DESCRIPTION

-“Its walls were thirty feet (9.1m) thick, with log facings around an earthen filling.
-Inside the fort were wooden barracks two stories high, built around the parade ground.
+“Its walls were thirty feet (9.1 m) thick, with log facings around an earthen filling.
+Inside the fort were wooden barracks two-stories high, built around the parade ground.
 Its magazine was in the northeast bastion, and its hospital was located in the southeast bastion.
-The fort was surrounded on three sides by a dry moat, with the fourth side sloping down to the lake.”
-(Wikipedia)
+The fort was surrounded on three sides by a dry moat, with the fourth side sloping down to the lake.”(Wikipedia)

 Because it was built to hold just five hundred people, a lot of its personnel were in entrenched camps around the fort, very much like it was at Fort Stanwix in Rome, New York.

-The entrance leads to a large lobby, staging area that runs the length of the side of the fort facing the street.
+The entrance leads to a large lobby, a staging area that runs the length of the side of the fort facing the street.

-As it was with other military installations, Fort William Henry was like a small city, built to take care of the needs of the soldiers and their families stationed there, by giving them living space and providing the services and materials, as well as supplying the military tools for defense and offensive endeavors in military missions.
+As it was with other military installations, Fort William Henry was like a small city, taking care of the needs of the soldiers and their families stationed there, by giving them living space and providing the services and materials, as well as supplying the military tools for defense and offensive endeavors in military missions.
 There were storage areas for armaments, and gun powder was stored in The Powder Magazine, needed for cannons.

 The structure that faces the north side of the courtyard, and shares a wall with the lobby, and is parallel to the entrance, is the enlisted men’s West Barracks and its second floor West Barracks Loft.
-Both floors are now the home to the main part of Fort William Henry Museum.
+Both floors are now home to the main part of Fort William Henry Museum.

 HISTORY

-In the spring of 1757, the new commander of Fort William Henry was George Monro, who has under his command a garrison drawn from the 35th Foot and the 60th American Foot.
+In the spring of 1757, the new commander of Fort William Henry was George Monro, who had under his command a garrison drawn from the 35th Foot and the 60th American Foot.
 By June, the population of the fort swelled to one thousand, six hundred soldiers due to the provincial militia companies from Connecticut and New Jersey.

 The Mohawks first hunted down the unarmed British soldiers and their families on their way to Fort Edward.
 There were 180 brutal deaths, though the French soldiers accompanying them managed to beat back the Mohawk attack and saved many lives.

 Secondly, the warriors returned to the fort, after drinking a lot of alcohol.
-They found the eighteen wounded British and American soldiers in the infirmary, their families, and other British personnel, in the West Casement where they tortured and brutally killed them, including women and children.
-No one was spared, as all were considered vermin who had encroached on their land.
+They found the eighteen wounded British and American soldiers in the infirmary, their families, and other British personnel, in the West Casement.

 The land stood vacant until the mid-1950s, when money was raised to build a sturdy reconstruction of the entire fort, which must have pleased the spirits of the massacred.